marpaia/babou/README.md

 existing file.
 It was a lot of work to keep up with to do something that should be relatively straightforward.
 This is what I'm going to be using to manage the configurations of my Mac.

+## Babou vs Chef and Puppet

+Babou isn't meant to replace Chef or Puppet and thus I don't like to compare them.
+Part of the motivation of Babou was, aside from simplicity, creating a system that can easily run alongside Chef or Puppet.
+With more and more organizations moving to solutions like Boxen, it becomes more and more of a scary idea to run your own Chef or Puppet installation on top of the one that may already be installed on your machine.
+For this reason, I like to think that Babou and Chef compliment each other nicely.

 ## Examples